Disaster Response

 We know that we are strongest when we work together, which is why we partner and serve alongside dozens of community organizations committed to meeting community needs in emergencies.

-An effective response involves coordinating volunteers.
 Click here to create a profile and serve as an on-call emergency volunteer.

 Are you in need of immediate assistance?
 Our partner organization, 2-1-1, operated by the Bozeman Help Center, provides the most current and comprehensive listing of community services.
 They can connect you to the service(s) you need.
 They operate 24 hours a day, 7 days a week, 365 days a year.
 Call 2-1-1 or visit montana211.org